What Publishers Need To Know About eCPM Drop Each January?

 5. Implement new ad formats

 Try implementing new ad formats like interstitial and sticky on your website.
-These ad formats usually have higher CPM prices compared to standard ad formats, like display ads.
+These digital ad formats usually have higher CPM prices compared to standard ad formats, like display ads.

 If you still have some questions, please email at [email protected] or leave a comment below.